google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 pages are ready to use.
 We can definitely do better here.

-**Removing non-critical JavaScript from your pages can reduce transmission times, CPU-intensive parsing & compiling and potential memory overhead.
+**Removing non-critical JavaScript from your pages can reduce transmission times, CPU-intensive parsing and compiling and potential memory overhead.
 This also helps get your pages interactive quicker.**

 ## Execution time